 For more insights, download the full State of the Lettings Industry Report.

-The Renters’ Rights Bill guide, provided by the government, states that if implemented, landlords or letting agents can evict tenants only through Section 8 notices, with “specific circumstances in which a landlord can regain possession”.
+The Renters’ Rights Act guide, provided by the government, states that if implemented, landlords or letting agents can evict tenants only through Section 8 notices, with “specific circumstances in which a landlord can regain possession”.

 Section 8 notices can only be served in a “prescribed form” with a required notice period for a tenant.